PointCloudLibrary/pcl/doc/advanced/content/pcl2.rst

    * cloud["xyz"] => gets all 3D x,y,z data
    * cloud["normals"] => gets all surface normal data
    * etc
+ * Complete traits system to identify what data/channels a cloud stores at runtime, facilitating decision making in software that uses PCL. (e.g. generic component wrappers.)
+ * Stream-based IO sub-system to allow developers to load a stream of point clouds and "play" them through their algorithm(s), as well as easily capture a stream of point clouds (e.g. from a Kinect).
+Perhaps based on Boost::Iostreams.

 1.2 PointTypes
 ^^^^^^^^^^^^^^